Xed-Editor/Xed-Editor/README.md

 # Ensure SoraX and its nested submodules are present before running Gradle
 git submodule update --init --recursive
+# CI can use the fallback helper if a shallow checkout leaves soraX empty
+bash .github/scripts/ensure-sorax.sh
 ```

 ### Build